unsubject/frontierwatch/monetary-policy-briefing-spec.md

 ## 9. Repeatable Template & Future Automation

 This spec is designed as a **repeatable weekly template**.
-Current workflow:

-1. Simon triggers the briefing (e.g., "monetary policy briefing" or "central bank update")
-2. Claude performs web searches against official sources for the trailing 7 days
-3. Claude populates the template and delivers as markdown

 **Future automation path:**
 - Web search across all 13 central bank sites can be scripted
 - RSS feeds / press release pages can be monitored
-- Output can be pushed to a Notion database (one entry per week)
+- Output be pushed to a Notion database (one entry per week)
 - Cross-bank table can be maintained as a running time series

 ---